botpress/readme/reference/Botpress API/bots-1/createbotversion.md

 ---
 title: Create Bot Version
-excerpt: Create a new version for a bot
+excerpt: Create a new version for a bot in the studio.
 api:
   file: botpress-api.json
   operationId: createBotVersion